 I first got interested in photography when I was a teenager and went to visit my Grandfather near Bradford.
 He was a keen amateur photographer and he lent me a camera and we would go out together shooting.
 We would come back, process the films and make prints and ever since this time I have always wanted to be a photographer.

 In these days the idea of a college was to learn to be a photographer by becoming an assistant, so they taught us all the basic studio techniques and things like reciprocity failure.
 I quickly got fed up with this input and started working on my own projects.
-This meant I had to justify my work and this, I guess, was good practice for fighting for what I believed in.
+This meant I was having to justify my work and this, I guess, was good practice for fighting for what I believed in.

 Before college I had seen the work of Bill Brandt and Cartier Bresson, as well as seeing copies of Creative Camera magazine with images by Frank and Friedlander and Winogrand.
 However it was while I was at college that Bill Jay came round and showed the work of Tony Ray-Jones and this for me was a real moment of inspiration.